Adam Mackinnon

-Adam Mackinnon (born 30 April 2003) is a Scottish professional footballer who plays as a midfielder for Montrose, on loan from Ross County.
+Adam Mackinnon (born 30 April 2003) is a Scottish professional footballer who plays as a central midfielder for Scottish League One side Inverness Caledonian Thistle.

 Career

 Ross County

 Mackinnon made his he made his debut for County on 14 November 2020 in the Scottish League Cup against Stirling Albion.
 After returning from a loan spell with Brora Mackinnon made his league debut for County on 26 February 2022 in a 3–1 win against St Johnstone coming on for Harry Paton in the 90th minute.

-Brora Rangers (loan)
+Loans

 On 20 November 2020 Mackinnon joined Highland Football League side Brora Rangers ahead of the new season.
 Mackinnon rejoined Brora on 30 August 2021 on a six-month loan from County.

-Loans to Montrose

 Mackinnon was loaned to Scottish League One club Montrose in the summer of 2022.
 He was recalled from loan on 27 December 2022 to be assessed by County manager Malky Mackay.
 On 27 January 2023, Mackinnon would return on loan for the Gable Endies until the end of the season.

+On 7 October 2023 Mackinnon was loaned to Highland League side Brora Rangers till the end of the 23/24 season.

+In January 2024, Mackinnon joined Scottish Championship club Arbroath on loan until the end of the season.